 The event starts out at a staging area outside Mackinaw City and ends up in downtown St. Ignace, where the tractors stage at Little Bear Arena.

 It is quite an event to see, bringing thousands of people to the area.
-The Crossing takes place every September, the Friday after Labor Day.
+The Crossing takes place the Saturday after Labor Day.

 For more information email email@example.com.

 Frequently Asked Questions

 Do I have to be a certain age?

 Drivers are required to be at least 18 years of age on the date of the Crossing.
 Buddy riders must be at least 16 years old.
 Some clubs do allow 13-15 year old buddy riders (on a bench seat behind the driver with an adult).
 Please contact your club for more information on age requirements.

 One requirement is that all participants belong to a tractor club that is joining us on the ride.
 If you do not belong to a club currently, or your club is not participating, please call us and we will point you in the direction of clubs accepting new members for the Crossing.
 The current list of clubs signed up can be found by clicking here.
 If you belong to a participating club, watch the website for information on when participate registration will be open.
 If you need a club to join please use the contact us form (click here).

 Each participant pays an entry fee to Owosso Tractor Parts.
 For more information on this, please see your Club Representative or call us directly.
 There is no fee to the public to view the tractors or participate in the events, outside of the Crossing.

 Does my tractor need to go a required speed?

 In order to keep the parade moving along a steady pace, we require all tractors to maintain a speed of 10MPH.
 All club representatives must submit a list of tractors crossing that will be reviewed by our staff.